heyder95/PYTHON/README.md

 # python
-it will be test repository
+it will be sales data  repository